Enter the Application No. from the NOI (Example: 15SMF-0001)

 Who receives a Public Works Hearing notice and how do I attend a Public Works Hearing for a SMF in my neighborhood?

-Public Works will send out notices at least seven (7) days prior to the date of the Public Hearing with the date and time at City Hall to any Person who submitted a protest, the Applicant, City Departments (who reviewed the Preferred Location List) and all persons owning or occupying any property and neighborhood planning associations located within 300 feet along either side of the Preferred SMF locations listed on the NOI.
+Public Works will send out notices at least seven (7) days prior to the date of the Public Hearing with the date and time at City Hall to any Person who submitted a protest, the Applicant, and City Departments (who reviewed the Preferred Location List).
+Additionally, a notice is placed in the San Francisco Examiner, on the bulletin board located inside of the Office of the Department of Public Works, City Hall Room 348, and on the Department’s web site.
+Public Works will also send the notice to any Person requesting notice of the issuance of a Notice of Intent .

 Is there the opportunity to add Street Trees and Landscaping to the proposed SMF location?